-- Component 1: Exploring Enterprises - Component 2: Planning for and pitching an Enterprise Activity - Component 3: Promoting and Financing for Enterprise
+- Component 1: Exploring Enterprises - Component 2: Planning and pitching a Micro-Enterprise Idea - Component 3: Marketing and Finance for Enterprise

-- Coursework: Components 1 and 2 are assessed through coursework which will be taught like any other lesson.
-The difference to GCSEs is that all of the work completed in class counts towards your grade.
-Each of the units will be broken down in to a number of tasks. - Examination: Students will sit one exam worth 33% of their total grade.
+- Coursework: Coursework: Components 1 and 2 are assessed through coursework and each component will be broken down in to a number of tasks.
+These tasks are written in class under strict exam conditions.
+The difference to GCSEs is that students are given an opportunity to improve their work on completion of a first draft. - Examination: Students will sit one exam worth 40% of their total grade.
 This unit requires learners to analyse and interpret information in relation to an enterprise and to make recommendations on strategies to use to improve the performance of the enterprise.